 “The requirements to run in Maryland could not be clearer.
 I have been a resident and registered voter for far more than the required five years.
 So I am absolutely qualified to run,” Vignarajah told Cosmopolitan in August.
 She lives in Gaithersburg.

-Vignarajah previously worked for the State Department as a senior advisor to secretaries Hillary Clinton and John Kerry.
+Vignarajah previously worked for the State Department as a senior adviser to secretaries Hillary Clinton and John Kerry.
 In her time working under Obama, Vignarajah was heavily involved with Michelle Obama’s Let Girls Learn campaign, a program providing support for adolescent girls’ education across the globe.

 Vignarajah’s brother, Thiru Vignarajah, is a former assistant attorney general of Maryland and a declared candidate for state’s attorney of Baltimore City.